- When used correctly, credit cards can be useful financing tools for your small business.

 For example, Bank of America’s Business Advantage Unlimited Cash Rewards Mastercard offers a $300 online statement credit after charging $3,000 within the first 90 days of opening the account.
 Whichever rewards card you obtain, use it according to your charging plan to keep the rewards coming.
-By paying the balance before interest is applied, you will benefit from the process.
+You will benefit from the process by paying the balance before interest is applied.

 Alternatives to financing a startup with credit cards

-Although credit cards can be an excellent addition to your business wallet, there are other options to explore.
+Although credit cards can be an excellent addition to your business wallet, other options exist.

 Don’t look past your personal financial capabilities.
 If you have money set aside in savings or in an investment account, consider tapping into it.
 You may also use the equity in your home with a home equity line of credit (HELOC) or sell valuable items and use the proceeds to cover some costs.
 In fact, the more of your own cash you invest in your business, the more carefully you are likely to spend it.

 A business loan that you take out from a bank, credit union or online lender is perfect for major expenditures that you want to repay over time – such as renovations and costly equipment.
 The interest rates are typically lower than they are for credit cards, and the fixed monthly payments take the guesswork out of what you need to send every month.
 Check out what is currently available with our overview of the best business loans for 2023.

 Friends and family